arajshow/dessert_clicker/README.md

 DessertClicker - Code
 =====================

-Code for Android Basics Codelab.
+Code from Android Basics Codelab.

 I used this codelab for learning lifecycle of applications and debug command use to show this.